Skip to content

 What moves the number most

 The result responds to Mortgage (annual), local property tax (annual), Utilities (annual), Maintenance (annual), and Insurance (annual).
-Mortgage payments typically represent 45–55% of the total, followed by maintenance and local property tax.
+For most setups mortgage is the largest line, followed by maintenance and local property tax — but the proportions depend entirely on the figures you enter.
 Even small changes to maintenance assumptions (roof work, damp treatment, structural repairs) can shift the annual figure by thousands.

 The formula behind this